Lenny7120/FireApp/README.md

 ## Security and Privacy

-The Emergency App prioritizes user security and privacy through the following measures:
+The Fire App prioritizes user security and privacy through the following measures:

 User passwords are securely stored using industry-standard encryption.
 Sensitive information is transmitted to the organization's server using secure protocols.